appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/azure-aci.md

 ## Install Appsmith

-- Create an Azure container instance for Appsmith with: <a id="container-instance-config"></a>
+- Create an Azure container instance for Appsmith with:

   ```bash
   az container create \